The motivic Igusa zeta function of a space monomial curve with a plane semigroup: Introduction

-where $P_i(T)$ for $i = 0, \ldots, g-1$ are concrete polynomials with coefficients in the ring $\z[\Lmb, \Lmb^{-1}]$, and $(N_i,\nu_i)$ for $i = 1, \ldots, g$ are couples of known positive integers with Except for some \lq small\rq\ concrete cases, we do not see how one can obtain such a formula using a principalization.
-Furthermore, we obtain only $g+1$ candidate poles: Using residues and the related \emph{topological Igusa zeta function}, we prove that, in contrary to formulas that one could obtain using a principalization, all these candidate poles are actual poles, see Theorem~\ref{ThmPoles}.
-We also obtain the log canonical threshold of $Y\subset \co^{g+1}$ given by Note that the number of poles of the motivic zeta function of $Y$ is the same as the number of poles of the motivic zeta function of the plane branch $\C$.
+where $P_i(T)$ for $i = 0, \ldots, g-1$ are concrete polynomials with coefficients in the ring $\z[\Lmb, \Lmb^{-1}]$, and $(N_i,\nu_i)$ for $i = 1, \ldots, g$ are couples of known positive integers with Except for some \lq small\rq\ concrete cases, we do not see how one can obtain such a formula using a principalization, see also Remark~\ref{RemPrinc}.
+Furthermore, we obtain only $g+1$ candidate poles: Using residues and the related \emph{topological Igusa zeta function}, we prove that, contrary to formulas that one could obtain using a principalization, all these candidate poles are actual poles, see Theorem~\ref{ThmPoles}.
+We also get the \emph{log canonical threshold} of $Y\subset \co^{g+1}$ given by $\frac{\nu_1}{N_1} = \sum_{l=0}^g \frac{1}{n_l}.$ Note that the number of poles of the motivic zeta function of $Y$ is equal to the number of poles of the motivic zeta function of the plane branch $\C$.
+This implies that the motivic zeta function associated with the special fiber of the family $\eta: (\chi,0) \rightarrow (\co,0)$ has the same number of poles as the motivic zeta function associated with the generic fiber.
 This is a fascinating result as the induced family on the level of jet schemes is not flat.
-More precisely, let $\phi_m:\chi_m\rightarrow \chi$ for every $m\in \n$ be the natural map defined by truncating the jets, and consider the induced family $\eta\circ\phi_m:(\chi_m,0) \rightarrow (\mathbb{C},0).$ Then, although the family $\chi$ is equisingular (in particular, flat), we show in Theorem~\ref{TheoremNotFlat} that the family $\chi_m$ is not flat for $m$ large enough.
-We would like to point out that in the hypersurface case, an equisingular family of hypersurfaces does induce a flat family on the jet schemes~\cite{LA}. \\
+More precisely, let $S := (\co,0)$ and consider, for every $m \in \n$, the \emph{relative $m$th jet scheme} $((\chi,0)/S)_m$ of $\eta:(\chi,0) \rightarrow S$ with the natural morphism $\eta_m:((\chi,0)/S)_m \rightarrow S$, whose fibers are isomorphic to the $m$th jet schemes of the fibers of $\eta$.
+Then, although the family $\eta$ is equisingular (in particular, flat), we show in Theorem~\ref{TheoremNotFlat} that the family $\eta_m$ is not flat for $m$ large enough.
+We would like to point out that, in the hypersurface case, an equisingular family of hypersurfaces does induce a flat family on the jet schemes (with their reduced structures)~\cite[Theorem 3.4]{LA}. \\